mantvmass/facebook-sdk/README.md

-Facebook Graph API
+Facebook SDK
 ------------------
-This facebook-graph-api sdk with python 3++
+This facebook api sdk with python 3++

 SetUp
 -----